 Full-spectrum CBD is one of three different types of CBD.
 The other two are broad-spectrum and CBD isolate, but more on that in a minute.
 The reason it’s called “full-spectrum” is because it contains the full spectrum of compounds found in the cannabis plant, including all major and minor cannabinoids, as well as the rich terpenes found in cannabis.

 Cannabinoids.
 There are over one hundred different cannabinoids in cannabis, CBD, and THC being the two of the most prominent.
-These two are largely responsible for the health benefits this plant offers.
+Cannabinoids interact with the endocannabinoid system to create a lot of the effects people associate with CBD.
+CBD and THC are largely responsible for the health benefits that a cannabis or hemp plant offers.
 But the biggest difference is that THC gets you “high,” and CBD doesn’t.

-Full-spectrum CBD has all these cannabinoids.
-(Yes, this includes THC — but only a trace amount, up to 0.3%.)
+Full spectrum CBD contains all these cannabinoids.
+(Yes, even in hemp derived CBD oil this includes THC — but only a trace amount, up to 0.3%.)
 That’s a good thing because the compounds work together, enhancing the overall effect of CBD in a special way — something known as the “entourage effect.”

 Terpenes.
 Terpenes are the aromatic compounds in plants that make them smell the way they do.
 Lemons smell citrusy because of a terpene called limonene.
 Lavender’s floral, earthy scene because of linalool.
 Pine trees because of pinene.